For Better Skin, Should You Eat Antioxidants Or Use Them In Skin Care?

 Cocokind turmeric spot treatment is an all-natural turmeric spot stick that conveniently treats scarring, pigment, and acne with organic turmeric as one of the top ingredients.
 You can see, smell, and feel the turmeric's potency in the product.

 Also known as A. barbadensis miller, is an evergreen perennial.
 It thrives in tropical climates.
 Aloe is our anti-aging comrade.
-It prevents skin aging by stimulating the proliferation of new cells and increasing collagen synthesis.
+It prevents skin aging by stimulating the proliferation of new cells and increasing collagen synthesis3.
 It also calls upon its antioxidant powers to fight free radical damage and degeneration of tissues, keeping skin looking radiant.

 Topical administration of aloe gel directly reduces free radical tissue disruption through various biochemical pathways.
-The high concentration of antioxidants C, E, and unique enzymatic antioxidants protect skin from environmental elements including sun, pollution, and other environmental stressors.
+The high concentration of antioxidants C, E, and unique enzymatic antioxidants4 protect skin from environmental elements including sun, pollution, and other environmental stressors.

 Eat vs. apply: Apply!